ahmed-osama-saad/swift-protobuf/README.md

 $ cd swift-protobuf
 ```

-Pick what released version of SwiftProtobuf you are going to use.
+Pick what released version of SwiftProtobufAlias you are going to use.
 You can get
 a list of tags with:

 ```